photobooth-app/photobooth-docs/docs/setup/installation.md

 The photobooth app can be used standalone but is not feature complete yet.
-Anyway, it integrates well with the fully blown [photobooth project](https://photoboothproject.github.io/), see description below how to achieve integration.
+Anyway, it integrates well with the fully blown [photobooth project](https://photoboothproject.github.io/), see separate description.

-## Install on Linux (Debian/Ubuntu/RaspberryPi OS)
+## Install on Linux (Debian/Ubuntu)

-The app is available as [PyPI package](https://pypi.org/project/photobooth-app/).
+There are no dedicated installation instructions available by now.
+It should work similar to Raspberry Pi installation, please try these.
+Feel free to send a pull request to improve the instructions.

+## Install on RaspberryPi OS

+!!! info
+    Raspberry Pi Bookwork is not released yet, but it will be compatible with the photobooth.
+The beta version is tested.
+Instructions may change any time.

 On a fresh Raspberry Pi OS 64bit, run following commands:

 ### Update System